 Developmental and Regenerative Sciences Ph.D.
-Program

-Evaluation by the Committee Members - Fifth (or beyond) Year Student
+Program Evaluation by the Committee Members - Fifth (or beyond) Year Student

-Student Name:

-Month/Year Started Program:

-Date of Meeting:

-Have both written & oral qualifying exam requirements been fulfilled? -

-Written progress: Presented a paper or poster at national meeting? -

-Contributed to writing a paper or review? -

-Authored his/her own paper? -

-Target date for graduation:

-The student should complete the information above and distribute forms to faculty at his/her scheduled committee meeting.

-Committee Member Name:

-Overall Evaluation of research progress (Please circle one):

-- Unsatisfactory

-- Progress demonstrated, but not up to expectation for a student at this point in the program.

-- Satisfactory for this point in the program

-- O Excellent

-Committee member: Please comment on issues that particularly need improvement...

-1) Was the presentation thorough and understandable?
-Select one

-2) Is the work sufficiently thorough, timely, and valid to form the basis for publication?
-Select one

-3) Has the student formulated a plan for completing the dissertation within the current year?
-Select one

-4) Has the student achieved expertise in depth of knowledge and ability to deal with problems characteristic of his/her chosen field?
-Select one

-5) Is the student likely to graduate by the target date listed above?
-Selectione

-6) Additional comments:

-After each committee member has completed the evaluation, the student should collect the evaluations, review them with his/her supervising professor and then make two copies.
-One copy should be kept by the student and one copy should be given to the graduate secretary for inclusion in the student's file.
+Student Name: Month/Year Started Pr ogram: Date of Meeting: Have both written & or al qualifying exam requirements been fulfilled? - Written progress: Presented a paper or poster at national meeting? - Contributed to writing a paper or review? - Authored his/her own paper? - Target date for graduation: The student should comcommittee meeting. plete the information above and distribute forms to facult y at his/her scheduled Committee Member Na ame: Overall Evaluation of res search progress (Please circle one): onstrated, but not up to expectation for a student at this por r this point in the program oint in the program.
+Committee member: P lease comment on issues that particularly need impro ovement 1) Was the presentation n thorough and understandable?
+Select one 2) Is the work sufficien itly thorough, timely, and valid to form the basis for p ublication?
+Select one 3) Has the student form nulated a plan for completing the dissertation within t the current year?
+Select one ieved expertise in depth of knowledge and ability to der chosen field?
+Selectione leal with problems 5) Is the student likely to graduate by the target date listed above?
+Selectione 6) Additional comment ts: review them with his/hei ember has completed the evaluation, the student should r supervising professor and then make two copies.
+One by should be given to the graduate secretary for inclusion copy should be kept by

-C8c Form - Fifth Year
+12c Form - Fifth Year